sebastianluszczek/graphQL_express.js_mongoDB/README.md

 > Practice project in witch I used GraphQL with Node.js server (express.js) and MongoDB Cloud.
 > This project may serve as a boilerplate for future more complex projects.

+> On branch "films" is much more complicated code with 3 connected DB collections.
+> In future I will add documentation for api and Front-End Vue Client

 ---

 ### In project i use: